baileywickham/cont/README.md

 # cont
-A minimal container implementation in C
+A minimal container implementation in C, written to practice syscalls, linux, and C.

 ## About